You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 Universities interviewing for creative courses will expect to be presented with a portfolio to help them understand your ability and range of work.
 Your portfolio could be your golden ticket into receiving an offer so making sure it’s presentable, well-organised and accessible is essential.

 Graphic Design is a dynamic creative field and, at its core, it is about communicating to inform, educate, entertain, and persuade.
 Experimentation, discovery and transformation of ideas into tangible expressions are important values on this course.
-Through design-led inquiry, we gain insight into unfamiliar contexts and explore opportunities to turn user needs into human-centred solutions.
+Through design-led enquiry, we gain insight into unfamiliar contexts and explore opportunities to turn user needs into human-centred solutions.
 There’s no right answer and you’ll be supported to find your own path as you learn more skills.

 Fees and funding